 Asian student on laptop in the hallway near the classroom.

-The Intensive English Online program is part of ELC Connect, a new suite of online English language programs.
+The Intensive English Online program is part of ELC Connect, a suite of online English language programs.
 It will be the same quality experience in a new delivery format.

 Jump to: